-James Capretta has spent more than two decades studying American health care policy.
-As an associate director at the White House’s Office of Management and Budget from 2001 to 2004, he was responsible for all health care, Social Security and welfare issues.
-Earlier, he served as a senior health policy analyst at the U.S. Senate Budget Committee and at the U.S. House Committee on Ways and Means.
-Capretta is also concurrently a Senior Fellow at the Ethics and Public Policy Center.
-At AEI, he will be researching how to replace the Patient Protection and Affordable Care Act (best known as Obamacare) with a less expensive reform plan to provide effective and secure health insurance for working-age Americans and their families.
+Mr. Capretta spent more than 16 years in public service before joining AEI.
+As an associate director at the White House’s Office of Management and Budget from 2001 to 2004, he was responsible for all health care, Social Security, welfare, and labor and education issues.
+Earlier, he served as a senior health policy analyst at the US Senate Budget Committee and at the US House Committee on Ways and Means.
+From 2006 to 2016, Mr. Capretta was a fellow, and later a senior fellow, at the Ethics and Public Policy Center.

-Associate Director for Human Resource Programs, Office of Management and Budget, 2001-2004
+- Associate Director for Human Resource Programs, Office of Management and Budget, The White House, 2001–04